-No goblin or ghoul will go thirsty at your Halloween party with these delightful Halloween drink recipes, plus Halloween punch ideas.
-Concoct a kid-friendly beverage or experiment with adults-only cocktail creations.
+No goblin or ghoul will go thirsty at your Halloween party with these delightful party drinks and punch recipes.
+Concoct a kid-friendly beverage, or experiment with adults-only cocktail creations.

 Sweet!
 Half the fun of this kid-friendly party drink is how cool it looks served in clear glass.
 The other half of the fun?
 The citrusy flavor combination is a thirst-quenching party pleaser.
 Layers of mango-sweetened gelatin, bubble-filled orange drink, and honey-infused whipped cream imitate the classic Halloween candy's colorful stripes.

-Editor's Tip: Layer the mixtures in tall individual clear glasses if you'd rather show off the colors in individual servings.
+Editor's Tip: Layer the mixtures in individual tall, clear glasses if you'd rather show off the colors in personal servings.